-June 28-29, 2014 – Nathan’s grandparents hold an estate sale in the 100 block of 38A Avenue S.W.
+June 28-29, 2014 – Nathan’s grandparents held an estate sale in the 100 block of 38A Avenue S.W.
 The Liknes’ had bought a home in Edmonton, where they were planning to live after spending time in Mazatlan, Mexico.
 The sale was planned to help get rid of some of their belongings ahead of the move.

-June 30 – Nathan’s mother called police from his grandparents’ home around 10 a.m. when she went to pick up her son, but found no one at home.
+June 30, 2014 – Nathan’s mother called police from his grandparents’ home around 10 a.m. when she went to pick up her son, but found no one at home.
 Police issued an Amber Alert later that day.

 Police said evidence found in the Parkhill home suggested the disappearance may be suspicious, since it was “not in the condition it typically would have been left in,” according to Kevin Brookwell from the Calgary Police Service.
 Everyone’s vehicles were accounted for.

-July 1 – Police went door to door to speak with neighbours of the grandparents.
+July 1, 2014 – Police went door to door to speak with neighbours of the grandparents.
 Neighbours said they saw Nathan playing in the backyard Sunday afternoon, with his grandfather watching nearby.

 Police added the trio may have left their home against their will.
 At that time, it was too early for police to say whether the estate sale was connected to their disappearance.

-July 3 – Police investigators spent 12 hours at the community centre, having asked anyone who purchased an item at the Liknes’ estate sale to bring a photo of that item.
+July 3, 2014 – Police investigators spent 12 hours at the community centre, having asked anyone who purchased an item at the Liknes’ estate sale to bring a photo of that item.

 “In other words, if anything was taken after the sale was completed.”